| Coast Guard Class | Length | Fee |

 No, we cannot register found/salvaged boats because they typically do not have proper paperwork.

 Boat registrations are valid for three years from the date they're issued.
 The expiration date is printed on your registration certificate.
 You must renew your boat registration within 60 days of the expiration date; you will receive a renewal notice in the mail.
 If you do not renew in time, your boat registration will be canceled.
-You can renew your boat registration in person at LDWF Headquarters in Baton Rouge, by mail, or online.
+You can renew your boat registration in person at LDWF Headquarters in Baton Rouge, by mail, or on the LDWF Licensing website.

 - In person: cash, cashier’s check, personal check, money order, and credit card (3% additional charge if paying by credit card)